Planetary geoscience at the University of Chicago

 Funding has been secured to hire a planetary GIS / data specialist, one or more postdocs, and graduate students.

-I am especially interested in prospective postdocs who are interested in reconstructing Early Mars climate using geomorphology and/or climate models; people with a background in terrestrial paleoclimate, physics, astrophysics, atmospheric science or planetary science are encouraged to apply.
+I am especially interested in prospective postdocs who are interested in reconstructing Early Mars climate using geomorphology or climate models; people with a background in terrestrial paleoclimate, physics, astrophysics, atmospheric science or planetary science are encouraged to apply.

 For more information about postdoctoral work, please email Edwin Kite (PI), firstname.lastname@example.org.

-Postdoc applications must be emailed to firstname.lastname@example.org by 20 Dec 2014 to receive full consideration.
+As of Jan 2015, an offer has been made and accepted for one postdoc position.
+I am still interested in hearing from prospective additional postdocs.
 In your application, please include a statement of research interests, a CV, and the contact details of two or three referees.

+Inquiries from prospective gradaute students are welcome at any time.
 Prospective graduate students should apply through the Department of Geophysical Sciences at the University of Chicago.

 Examples of possible projects are listed here, but other project ideas are welcome.
 Research will be directed towards understanding the processes that sustain habitable planets.